-Students are required to watch one of the movies listed on the textbook located on page 97.
+Students can watch one of the movies listed on the textbook located on page 97 or a facilitator approved one.
 Students are then required to present their findings through a critical response paper.
-Students are welcome to explore other movies but must be approved by facilitator.
+The paper needs to be connected to the content of the course/text and referenced as such.

-The expectation for this assignment are as follows:
+The expectation for this assignment is as follows: